xitiomet/midi-tools/README.md

 To open a media canvas, simply go to the "Actions" menu and click on "open a media canvas".
 You can also go to options and enable the media canvas QR code to scan the url from a handheld device.

 ![](https://openstatic.org/projects/miditools/img/mediacanvas.png)

+Also a couple things to be aware of!
+ - The background of a media canvas is always black, this is on purpose since this feature is primarily for lighting effect.
+Your images background should be transparent or also black.
+ - Images will be stretched to fill the canvas since display sizes may vary.
+ - It is very possible to create a seizure effect with flashing/changing images.
+Please take precautions accordingly!
+ - The responsiveness greatly depends on your network environment, I've tested this on a rather busy gigabit ethernet network and the delay is never more then 10ms from the event trigger.